 That her gravestone was found in Boston makes it certain that is where Mary died.
 However, according to a 1908 publication about Boston vital records, “no deaths were recorded 1665-88,” so the date on her gravestone is the only reference we have of her death.
 A 2021 note posted on an Ancestry.com profile page states Mary is not mentioned in her father’s 1693 will*, and the establishment of her death in 1676 would explain why.

-The odds that someone else would one day stumble over the article were small.
-To make its existence better known, I posted a note about the article on Mary’s FamilySearch page before writing about it here.
+I knew the odds were small that someone else would one day stumble over the article.
+To prevent its existence from disappearing again, I posted a note about the article on Mary’s FamilySearch page before writing about it here.

 Location, Location